New facility named in memory of Dr Rachel Cook

 Rachel, who passed away in January following a prolonged battle with breast cancer, joined Anglia Ruskin in 1997 as a Lecturer in Psychology in what was then the School of Life Sciences.

-During her time at Anglia Ruskin, Rachel was instrumental in the development of both the Department of Psychology and the Faculty of Science and Technology.
+During her time at Anglia Ruskin, Rachel was instrumental in the development of both the Department of Psychology and the Faculty of Science and Engineering.

 As Programme Leader and then Head of Department (2012-18), Rachel facilitated the department’s British Psychological Society accreditation, served as Chair of the Faculty Research Ethics Panel, led preparations for Anglia Ruskin’s successful Athena SWAN award and helped thousands of students achieve their undergraduate and postgraduate degrees.